Celebrating Hanukkah from Jerusalem to Greensboro

 Nes gadol haya sham.
 These Hebrew words, which mean “a great miracle happened there,” are said by American Jews celebrating the Jewish holiday of Hanukkah, which falls on December 6-December 14.
 But when I lived in Israel, I said nes gadol haya po, which means “a great miracle happened here.”
+As the site of the events that inspired the modern-day holiday of Hanukkah, Israel is truly a unique place to celebrate the Festival of Lights.

-In Jerusalem, where I lived for 14 years before moving to Greensboro, North Carolina, Hanukkah is considered a minor religious celebration, but one full rich with cultural traditions of delicious holiday foods, festivals, and the flickering lights of numerous candelabra.
+In Jerusalem, where I lived for 14 years before moving to Greensboro, North Carolina, Hanukkah is considered a minor religious celebration, but one full and rich with cultural traditions of delicious holiday foods, festivals, and the flickering lights of numerous candelabra.

-FB_IMG_1448318874010The Hanukkah traditions that non-Jewish Americans are familiar with are few.
-Perhaps the most well-known are the story of one day of oil lasting eight days, eight days of presents for Jewish children, candles, and some vague knowledge that there must be traditional foods (“isn’t there always special food for Jewish holidays?”), although an unscientific poll of friends showed no actual knowledge of what that food might be.
+The Hanukkah traditions that non-Jewish Americans are familiar with are few.
+Perhaps the most well-known are the story of one day of oil lasting eight days, eight days of presents for Jewish children, candles, and some vague knowledge that there must be traditional foods (“Isn’t there always special food for Jewish holidays?”), although an unscientific poll of friends showed no actual knowledge of what that food might be.

 Hanukkah celebrates a victory over all odds.
-On Hanukkah, the Jewish people remember the defeat of the mighty Greeks by a small band of Jewish warriors, and the more well-known miracle of a small amount of oil lasting eight long days.
+On Hanukkah, the Jewish people remember the defeat of the mighty Greeks by a small band of Jewish warriors and the more well-known miracle of a small amount of oil lasting eight long days.

 Hanukkah is a festive holiday everywhere, but in Israel is especially significant because the great miracle happened there.

-Every night of Hanukkah, Jews light a nine-branched candelabrum called a Hanukkah menorah or hanukkiah.
+Every night of Hanukkah, Jews light a nine-branched candelabrum called a Hanukkah menorah or Hanukkiah.
 Traditionally, we say a blessing thanking God before we light the flame each night until the menorah is ablaze on the eighth night of the holiday.

 In the United States, most people use candles in the menorah, but in Israel, most light their Hanukkah flames using not candles, but wicks in olive oil – a more direct commemoration of the Hanukkah miracle of old.
 It is tradition to light the menorah at the entrance to your home, or in a window facing the street, so all passersby can see the Hanukkah lights shining bright, proclaiming the miracle of the oil for all to see.

-032When you walk through the streets of Jerusalem on the evenings of Hanukkah, the darkened streets are lit by the flickering of hundreds of Hanukkah lights, the scent of burning oil, and the joyful sound of songs in Hebrew.
+When you walk through the streets of Jerusalem on the evenings of Hanukkah, the darkened streets are lit by the flickering of hundreds of Hanukkah lights, the scent of burning oil, and the joyful sound of songs in Hebrew.

 Just as in North Carolina the smell of evergreen trees and the spicy combination of cinnamon, orange, nutmeg, cloves, and vanilla signal the coming of Christmas, the smell of fresh donuts is the smell of Hanukkah in Israel.